-The School was found to be fully compliant with all the regulatory requirements.
+The School was judged to be fully compliant with all of the Regulatory Standards.

 Latest Withington News

 Withington has joined a select group of 45 primary and secondary schools in the UK to receive a Silv…